VienDinhCom/docker-vscode-fullstack/README.md

 #### VSCode in the Browser

 Develop directly inside your containers using Visual Studio Code, accessible from your browser.
-No local setup, no extensions to install—just code, anywhere.
+No local setup on your machines—just code, anywhere.

 #### Modular Architecture